 - Non-Rising Stem Gate Valve: The valve in this type has a disc with internal threading.
 There does not exist a rising stem mechanism.
 When we rotate the stem, the disc moves alongside like a nut.
 Stem threads are in direct contact with the fluids flowing across.

 Non-rising stem gate valve is also known as an inside screw valve.
 It takes less space for the movement of the disc.
-This structure is highly adaptive to prevent corrosion and wears.
+This structure is highly adaptive to prevent corrosion and wear.

 We have discussed different types of gate valves above.
 There are various structural and operational types of gate valves.
 Yet, their working principle remains the same for every type.
 It follows a simple and easy method of working.